pkassraie/CNN_Visualizations/README.md

 ## Code Structure
 ### Other Functions
+#### Comparison Functions
 There are 4 functions written for making the following comparisons:
 * Among Visualization Methods(`CompareVisualization`): For a specific network and attack type, one can compare chosen visualization methods.
 * Among Networks(`CompareNetworks`): For a specific attack, one can see how different networks are visualized using the same visualization method.
 * Among Attacks(`CompareAttacks`): For a specific network, one can see how different attacks are visualized using the same visualization method.

 * Among Training (`CompareTraining`): For a selected attack and network, one can compare how different training methods affect the chosen visualization.
 Currently Normal and [adversarial training](https://arxiv.org/abs/1412.6572) are available, distillation will soon be added.
-In addition for sanity check, visualization with a noisey input as well as untrained network could be shown.
+In addition for sanity check, visualization with a noisy input as well as untrained network could be shown.

+#### runGradCam2
+An extension to `runGradCam` which allows you to compare the following Grad Cam visualizations:
+* Natural Input Image with the correct class prediction (Ground truth)
+* Adversarial Input Image with the adversarial class prediction
+* Adversarial Input Image with the correct class prediction (Ground truth)
+* Natural Input Image with the adversarial class prediction (The wrong network prediction when fed the adversarial image)

+#### runExplain2

+An extension to `runExplain` which allows you to compare the following Interpretable Explanations visualizations:
+* Natural Input Image with the correct class prediction (Ground truth)
+* Adversarial Input Image with the adversarial class prediction
+* Adversarial Input Image with the correct class prediction (Ground truth)
+* Natural Input Image with the adversarial class prediction (The wrong network prediction when fed the adversarial image)

 ### Step By Step Instructions

 1. open `massRun.py`
 2. Choose your function amongst the following available ones:
+* Single Visualization:
+>`runGradCam`, `runGradCam2`, `runGGradCam`, `runsmoothGrad`, `runExplain`, `runExplain2`, `runVanillaBP`, `runInvRep`, `runDeepDream`.

+* Comparison Visualizations:
+> `CompareTraining`, `CompareVisualizaion`, `CompareNetworks`, `CompareAttacks`
-4. As explained above there is a function for each type of visualization or comparison.
+3. As explained above there is a function for each type of visualization or comparison.
 The common arguments between all functions are:

 * *Choose Network*: Currently you can either choose pretrained `ResNet50`, `VGG19` or `AlexNet` or `Custom` network.